 What is a font pair?

-A font pair is a set of two complementary fonts that gives you options when it comes to designing branded assets.
+A font pair is a set of two complementary fonts that give you options when it comes to designing branded assets.
 This pairing provides go-to fonts to use for both heading copy (on website pages, business cards, brochures, invitations, posters, and more) and body copy, which makes up the bulk of the content you’ll write.

 You may be thinking, can’t I just use the font or fonts in my logo as my “main” font?
 Sometimes, yes.
 But sometimes the font used in your logo only has one weight, is custom, or doesn’t work well as heading or body copy.